Olympus: Panel finds no criminal links yet in M&A deals

 "I think fears of delisting are fading after foreign shareholders requested that the stock remain listed.
 The Tokyo Stock Exchange (TSE) might be sensitive to outside pressure from foreign shareholders," he added.

-Olympus has admitted to improperly accounting for part of $1.3 billion (831 million pounds) in M&A payments going back to 2006, although an independent panel commissioned by the firm to investigate the matter is still trying to get to the bottom of the issue.
+Olympus has admitted to improperly accounting for part of $1.3 billion in M&A payments going back to 2006, although an independent panel commissioned by the firm to investigate the matter is still trying to get to the bottom of the issue.

 A large share of these payments went to obscure Cayman Islands companies that have since closed, making it difficult to trace the money.